codeonlyjs/website/content/guide/templates.md

   ```

-* **Components** - templates can include components by declaring a node
+* **Components** - templates can reference other components by declaring a node
   with a `type` property that is the component class and other properties
-  declaring propertirs to be assigned to tbe component.
+  declaring properties to be assigned to tbe component.

   ```js
   {